 Shoreline configuration of surface water management lakes or ponds.
 Shorelines must be sinuous in configuration to provide increased length and diversity of the littoral zone.
 Sinuous is defined as serpentine, bending in and out, wavy or b.Location criteria.
-1. The PLS should be concentrated at one location of the lake, preferably adjacent to a preserve area, to maximize its habitat value and minimize maintenance efforts.
+1.The PLS should be concentrated at one location of the lake, preferably adjacent to a preserve area, to maximize its habitat value and minimize maintenance efforts.
 The required PLS may be divided and placed in multiple locations as long as no PLS area is smaller than 1,000 square feet.
 Whenever possible, the PLS must be located away from residential lots to avoid maintenance and aesthetic conflicts with residential users.
-2. The PLS may be located adjacent to control structures and pipe outlets or inlets to maximize water quality benefits and c.Shelf configuration.
+2. The PLS may be located adjacent to control structures and pipe outlets or inlets to maximize water quality benefits and to not more than 4(H) to 1(V). c.Shelf configuration.
 1. The PLS must be designed to include a minimum of a 20 foot wide littoral shelf extending waterward of the control elevation at a depth of no greater than two feet below the control elevation.
+2.A detailed cross section of the PLS must be depicted on the approved development order plan.
+1.Herbaceous plants must be selected based upon the expected water level fluctuations and maximum water depths in

 Planted littoral shelf (PLS).
 The following features are considered sufficient to mimic the function of natural systems, improve water quality and provide habitat for a variety of aquatic species, including wading birds and other waterfowl. a.Size requirements.
-The PLS shoreline length must be calculated at 25 percent of the total linear feet of the lake at
+The PLS shoreline length must be calculated at 25 percent of the total linear feet of the lake at control elevation.

-3.If contained within a lake the PLS must function as a typical freshwater marsh in ponds with slopes from 6(H) to 1(V) to not more than 4(H) to 1(V).
+3.If contained within a lake the PLS must function as a typical freshwater marsh in ponds with slopes from 6(H) to 1(V)